 Polycrystalline panels are made of small pieces of silicone crystals.
 This makes them less expensive than monocrystalline panels but also less efficient.
 They have a higher profile and a bright blue finish, so they tend to be less subtle than the other types.
 They also work best in direct sunlight.

 Thin-film panels are the lowest profile solar panel.
 They are lower in cost than monocrystalline panels and work best in cloudy or overcast areas rather than direct sunlight.
-Because Michigan sees fewer sunny days than the national average, this makes thin-film panels a good choice for many parts of the state.
-Below is the average cost to install a 6kW system in Michigan using the different types.
+Because Michigan sees fewer sunny days than the national average, homeowners who are on a very tight budget may want to consider them, but monocrystalline systems are more efficient overall.
+Below is the average cost to install a 6 kW system in Michigan using the different types.

 |Cell Type||Average Costs (Installed)|